A Guide to Online Auctions

 How do I join an online auction?

 An Auction Registration Bidding Form will be sent to prospective buyers prior to the auction and an invitation will follow with a Zoom link included.
-Participants are invited to join the online auction via the Zoom link at the scheduled time.
+Participants are invited to join the online auction via the Zoom link 10-15 minutes ahead of the proposed start time in order to allow time to resolve any technical difficulties prior to the start.
+If you cannot reconnect via the Zoom link provided to you via email, please contact the listing agent as soon as possible for further instructions.
 We place all participants “on mute” until the auction starts however invite prospective buyers to turn their cameras on.

 How does an online auction begin?